 See what I mean?
 You need this delicious jam in your life!
 If you 45 minutes to spare you can make a batch, start to finish!
 Your family, friends, neighbors, (and self) will be thanking you!

 This post may contain Amazon affiliate links.
-That means, that if you make a purchase through one of our links, we receive a small commission that helps pay our website expenses.
+That means, that if you make a purchase through one of our links, we receive a small commission.
 And we can continue delivering delicious recipes to you!